osiris1004/interview-question/java/Mock interview/interview1.md

 How it Works: After a successful login, the server creates a session and associates it with the client.
 Subsequent requests include a session identifier to link them to the authenticated session.

 ## 12:IoC (Inversion of control)
-Ioc mean that instead of the programmer deciding the flow of the application, that what object and etc etc, this is all handle to the spring framework (spring container)<br>
+Ioc mean that instead of the programmer deciding the flow of the application, that is what object and etc etc, this is all handle to the spring framework (spring container)<br>
 One of the things that IoC require is dependency injection.<br>
 what happen in our code is that instead of instancing some new object, spring is actually doing it for us

 ## 13:Beans
-A Bean is an instance of a class that is manage bu the spring container<br>
+A Bean is an instance of a class or method that is manage buy the spring container<br>
 Spring container is responsible of managing all the beans

 ## 14: what are the difference scope of bean in spring